locationtech/rasterframes/pyrasterframes/src/main/python/docs/concepts.md

 ## Tile

 A tile (sometimes called a "chip") is a rectangular subset of a @ref:[scene](concepts.md#scene).
-A tile can conceptually be though of as a two-dimensional array.
+A tile can conceptually be thought of as a two-dimensional array.

 Some EO data has many bands or channels.
 Tiles in this context are conceptually a three-dimensional array, with the extra dimension representing the bands.

 Tiles are often square and the dimensions are some power of two, for example 256 by 256.

 The tile is the primary discretization unit used in RasterFrames.
 Each band of a scene is in a separate column.
 The scene's overall @ref:[extent](concepts.md#extent) is carved up into smaller extents for each tile.
 Each row of the DataFrame contains a two-dimensional tile per band column.

 ## Projected Extent

-An extent paired with a CRS
+An extent paired with a CRS.

 ## Projected Raster